 1) Lap Welds, butt welds, and shell to annular welds.
 2) Piping system & Pressure Vessels 3) Tank Bottoms and 4) Objects on which a pressure differential can be created across the area to be examined.

-Advantages: 1) It provides an immediate indication in terms of visual of the location of any leaks present.
+Advantages: 1) It provides an immediate indication in terms of visuals of the location of any leaks present.
 2) It helps to detect leaks within a given area.

-IXAR is engaging in performing Vacuum Box Testing for Oil & Natural Gas sector as well as cross country pipelines since last one decade.
-IXAR is carrying out inspection within parameter of ASME Section V, Article 10, and Appendix-II and also ASTM E515.
+IXAR is engaging in performing Vacuum Box Testing for Oil & Natural Gas sector as well as cross-country pipelines for the last decade.
+IXAR is carrying out an inspection within the parameters of ASME Section V, Article 10, and Appendix-II and also ASTM E515.